Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Identifying The Curse

-Another stealthy perspective to understand the identified curse of full-rank covariance matrices is by observing that the PDFs in (\ref{eq:matrix_gaussian_distribution}) and (\ref{eq:multivariate_pdf}) all involve determinants of covariance matrices in the denominators (which should be nonzero).
+Theorem \ref{thm:summary-all-gaussian} rigorously shows that all existing suffer from the identified curse of full-rank covariance matrices.
+Another stealthy perspective to understand the identified curse of full-rank covariance matrices is by observing that the PDFs of (\ref{eq:matrix_gaussian_distribution}) and the multivariate Gaussian distribution all involve determinants of covariance matrices in the denominators (which should be nonzero).
 Then, theses covariance matrices should always be full-rank.
-As a consequence, the curse cannot be compromised unless we use a new form of PDF to generate the perturbation noise.
+As a consequence, the curse cannot be removed unless we use a new form of PDF to generate the perturbation noise.